gilbo/gong/README.md

 ## More Details

+Some of the examples and tests emit debug visuals, which can be viewed by running an instance of [vdb](https://github.com/zdevito/vdb).

 ### CUDA Support
 Gong includes support for generating CUDA code.
 However, the Terra installation must first have CUDA support.